microsoft/omi/Unix/doc/setup-kerberos-omi.md

   - Service Principals are created using the setspn.exe command line utility.
   - Information about the active domain state can be gotten from via ldapsearch (Windows or client side) or through powershell, via the get-ADComputer() and get-ADUser cmdlets.
+  - For 1.4.0 or later OMI version, you need to set keytab file permission: `chown omi:omi /etc/krb5.keytab`.

 ### Redhat/CentOS Linux 7 (all versions)  (Should also apply to Fedora 24 and later)